Covert listening device: Automobile computer systems

 In 2003, the FBI obtained a court order to surreptitiously listen in on conversations in a car through the car's built-in emergency and tracking security system.
 A panel of the 9th Circuit Court of Appeals prohibited the use of this technique because it involved deactivating the device's security features.

 Audio from optical sources

-A laser microphone can be used to reconstruct audio from a laser beam shot onto an object in a room, or a window.
+A laser microphone can be used to reconstruct audio from a laser beam shot onto an object in a room, or the glass pane of a window.

 Researchers have also prototyped a method for reconstructing audio from video of thin objects that can pick up sound vibrations, such as a houseplant or bag of potato chips.